Documentation Index

 Market Types

-Predicta supports several types of markets.
-Learn more about each:Binary Markets
+Predicta supports several types of markets:Binary Markets

 Simple YES/NO markets — the most common type.